bailey572/devops/02_cmWithAnsibleTerraform/docker/Notes.md

 Subsystem sftp /usr/lib/openssh/sftp-server
 ```

-This file will be placed withing our client image through the Dockerfile in a later step.
+This file will be placed within our client image through the Dockerfile in a later step.

 ### Populate the Ansible hosts file